-1. Prepare tax computations for sole traders and partnerships Adjusting accounting profits and losses for tax purposes Learners need to understand: 1.1.1 that the cash basis is the default basis 1.1.2 that an election can be made for the accruals basis.
-1.1.3 the differences between the cash basis and the accruals basis.
-1.1.4 how to identify deductible and non-deductible expenditure 1.1.5 how expenditure is classified as either Prepare capital allowances computations Learners need to understand: 1.2.1 which capital allowances apply to different assets: - plant and machinery - structures and buildings.
+1. 1.
+Prepare tax computations for sole traders and partnerships 1.1 Adjusting accounting profits and losses for tax purposes Learners need to understand: 1.1.1 that the cash basis is the default basis 1.1.2 that an election can be made for the accruals basis 1.1.3 the differences between the cash basis and the accruals basis 1.1.4 how to identify deductible and non-deductible expenditure 1.1.5 how expenditure is classified as either revenue or capital. losses for tax purposes.
+1.2 Prepare capital allowances computations · Learners need to understand: 1.2.1 which capital allowances apply to different assets: - plant and machinery - structures and buildings.
 Learners need to be able to: 1.2.2 prepare capital allowance computations for accounting periods: - longer than 12 months - shorter than 12 months - equal to 12 months - including adjustments for private usage.
-Calculating taxable profits and losses of pa Excluding: short-life assets.
-Learners need to be able to: 1.3.1 allocate profits between partners Calculate National Insurance contributions (NICs) payable by self-employed taxpayers Learners need to understand: 1.4.1 what income Class 4 NICs are payable on.
-Learners need to be able to: 1.4.2 calculate Class 4 NICs Adjusting accounting profits and losses for Learners need to understand: 1.1.1 that the cash basis is the default basis 1.1.2 that an election can be made for the accruals basis.
-1.1.3 the differences between the cash basis and the accruals basis.
-1.1.4 how to identify deductible and non-deductible expenditure 1.1.5 how expenditure is classified as either revenue or capital.
-Prepare capital allowances computations Learners need to understand: 1.2.1 which capital allowances apply to different assets: - plant and machinery - structures and buildings.
-Calculating taxable profits and losses of pa Learners need to be able to: 1.3.1 allocate profits between partners Calculate National Insurance contributions taxpayers Learners need to understand: 1.4.1 what income Class 4 NICs are payable
+Excluding: short-life assets.
+1.3 Calculating taxable profits and losses of p Learners need to be able to: 1.3.1 allocate profits between partners 1.4 Calculate National Insurance contributions taxpayers Learners need to understand: 1.4.1 what income Class 4 NICs are payable on.
+Learners need to be able to: 1.4.2 calculate Class 4 NICs

-2. Prepare tax computations for limited companies

-2.1 Adjusting accounting profits and losses for tax purposes

-2.1.1 ers need to understand: how to identify deductible and non-deductible expenditure how expenditure is classified as either revenue or capital.
+2. Prepare tax computations for limited companies 2.1 Adjusting accounting profits and losses for tax purposes Learne 2.1.1 2.1.2 ers need to understand: how to identify deductible and non-deductible expenditure how expenditure is classified as either revenue or capital.
 Learno 2.1.3 ers need to be able to: adjust accounting profit and losses for tax purposes.

-2.2 Prepa re capital allowances computations

-Learne 2.2.1 ers need to understand: which capital allowances apply to different assets: - plant and machinery Learno 2.2.2 ers need to be able to: prepare capital allowance computations for accounting periods:

-structures and buildings. longer than 12 months

-5 shorter than 12 months

-equal to 12 months.
+2.2 Prepa re capital allowances computations Learne 2.2.1 ers need to understand: which capital allowances apply to different assets: - plant and machinery Learno 2.2.2 ers need to be able to: prepare capital allowance computations for accounting periods: structures and buildings. longer than 12 months - shorter than 12 months equal to 12 months.
 Exclu ding: short-life assets.

-2.3 late taxable profits and Corporation Ta ax paya able

-ers need to be able to:

-2.3.1. calculate the total profits from given trading income, property income, investment income, chargeable gains and qualifying charitable donations for periods:

-longer than 12 months

-shorter than 12 months

-equal to 12 months

-2.3.2 calculate Corporation Tax payable.
+2.3 late taxable profits and Corporation Ta ax paya able Learners need to be able to: 2.3.1. calculate the total profits from given trading income, property income, investment income, chargeable gains and qualifying charitable donations for periods: longer than 12 months shorter than 12 months equal to 12 months 2.3.2 calculate Corporation Tax payable.
 Excluding: identification of associated companies - any associated companies will be identified as such in the assessment.
 Excluding - dividend income.

-3. 8.
-Prepare tax computations for the sale of capital assets by limited companies
+3. Prepare tax computations for the sale of capital assets by limited companies

 3.1 Calculate chargeable gains and allowable losses

 Learners need to be able to: 3.1.1 calculate:

 chargeable gains and allowable losses

 rollover relief

 indexation allowance.

 Excluding: chattels, wasting chattels, part-disposals, exempt assets.

 3.2 Calculate chargeable gains and allowable losses for shares

-Learners need to be able to:

-3.2.1 apply matching rules for companies

-3.2.2 account for:
+Learners need to be able to: 3.2.1 apply matching rules for companies 3.2.2 account for:

 additions and disposals

 - bonus issues

 rights issues

 indexation allowance.